Mcgode/kryne-engine/README.md

 progressed much on the individual projects.

 More specifically, right now, I'm working on:
-- Loading and applying normal map texture to an object
+- Loading and applying a displacement map texture to an object
-- Vertex shader handling of tangent space
-- Fragment shader support of normal mapping
+- Fragment shader support of parallax mapping

 ## Individual projects